stephen-murcott/WebMap/README.md

 - [todo] Improve template: try to define better the html template and charts
 - [todo] Improve API: create a documentation/wiki about it
 - [todo] Wiki: create WebMap User Guide on GitHub
-- [todo] Authentication or something that could blocks access to WebMap if != localhost
+- [working] Authentication or something that could blocks access to WebMap if != localhost
 - [working] Scan diff: show difference between two scheduled nmap scan report
 - [todo] Zaproxy: Perform web scan using the OWASP ZAP API